kkoomen/gfi.vim/README.md

       file in that directory, since webpack is resolving `index` files if a directory is imported.

+- golang

+    Go has an 'import' syntax which contains paths relative to the $GOPATH var.
+    For example:
+      import (
+         "github.com/username/repo"
+         "github.com/username/repo/src/dir/subdir"
+      )
+    These paths will be resolved using the format '$GOPATH/src/<import>'

 # Getting Started

 Install `gfi.vim`: